|Elle Macpherson (Getty).|

 When you are referring to a model, all you need to do is say "Elle" and everyone knows who you mean.
 One-name celebrities are rare, especially when they don't come from the media center of the United States.

-While her home country of Australia must be reckoned a hotbed of supermodels, along with places like Brazil and the Czech Republic, she bestrides the fashion scene there and elsewhere like a Colossus (she's very tall, too, 6'3" in heels she has said, and is a 34C).
+While Elle's home country of Australia must be reckoned a hotbed of supermodels, along with places like Brazil and the Czech Republic, she bestrides the fashion scene there and elsewhere like a Colossus (she's very tall, too, 6'3" in heels she has said, and is a 34C).

-While of a slightly earlier generation of models than Heidi Klum and some of the other top names, she remains a force in the modelling world and the other fields she has entered successfully.
+While of a slightly earlier generation of models than Heidi Klum and some of the other top names, Elle remains a force in the modelling world and the other fields she has entered successfully.

 Elle, as she is universally known, hails from Killara, New South Wales, a suburb of Sydney.
 She spent her youth in East Lindfield, and graduated from Killara High School in 1981.